 Had this been a story (like the one you’re reading now) I would never have been fully convinced.
 It would have just been a cool sci-fi concept, like in The Matrix film trilogy.

 But because I experienced it directly, when I otherwise felt quite sober, I learned how my mind works and how reality is created (or what we call reality).
-So there you have it: my explanation of psychedelic experience is that it’s nothing less than an encounter with reality, the very opposite of what the non-initiated assume.
+So there you have it: my explanation of a psychedelic experience is that it’s nothing less than an encounter with reality, the very opposite of what the non-initiated assume.
 Ironically, descriptions of experiences of that reality are perceived by the non-initiated as dreams, hallucinations.
 Yet it’s they who remain trapped in the prison of a holographic world, unaware because they’ve never stepped out of it, or glimpsed above the prison walls.

 Strangest of all, over time I realized that psychedelic experiences were not causing me, Guy Crittenden, to awaken.
 Instead, they caused the universe to awaken from the dream of being me.